VedantZope/Abaqus-Macromechanics/README.md

 ├───stage4_SOO_iterative_calibration.py (Same as MOO)
 ```

-The only command you would need to run the project code is
-python optimize.py

 - Stage 1: Fixing the configs/global_configs.xlsx for your desire problem

 - Stage 2: Running python stage0_initialize_directory.py.
 This is for folders generation